RayCyr/Project_1/Project_1/Elk Stack Project/README Cloud Security and Elk Stack Project.md

 * Only the "Jump Box Provisioner" machine can accept connections from the Internet.
 * Access to this machine is only allowed from the *IP addresses of the local host through SSH connection.*
-    * A SSH key had to be generated from the local host and allowed access in the Jump Box Provisoner.
+    * A SSH key had to be generated from the local host and allowed access into the Jump Box Provisoner.
+        * Allowing a server to use password authentication for SSH is insecure, because the password can be brute forced.
+        * Only use cryptographic SSH keys.
     * The IP address of the local host for this project was 104.225.231.234.
 ![image](https://user-images.githubusercontent.com/98436629/177043139-7925236b-c794-458a-b371-75c2d838c09e.png)